Evacuations from Zaporizhzhia renew concerns for nuclear power plant safety - Local News 8

 By Helen Regan, Julia Kesaieva, Mariya Knight, Katharina Krebs, Kostan Nechyporenko and Stephanie Halasz, CNN

-Russia’s evacuation of residents from Ukraine’s Zaporizhzhia region has been met with concern from the UN’s nuclear watchdog about the safety of a power plant and accusations from Ukraine that Russian soldiers are leaving disguised as civilians.
+The United Nations’ nuclear watchdog has raised concerns as to the safety of the Zaporizhzhia nuclear power plant, describing it as “increasingly unpredictable,” after Moscow ordered the evacuation of residents from Russian-occupied areas close to the facility.

-More than 1,550 people have been evacuated from Russian-occupied towns on the front lines in Zaporizhzhia and moved “deep into the region,” Vladimir Rogov, a member of the Russian-appointed military-civilian administration there claimed on Telegram Sunday.
+More than 1,600 people, including 660 children, have been evacuated from Russian-occupied towns on the front lines in Zaporizhzhia, Yevgeniy Balitskiy, the Russia-appointed acting head of Zaporizhzhia region administration, said Monday.

-Russia controls much of Zaporizhzhia and the evacuations come amid rumors of an anticipated Ukrainian counteroffensive, with the southern region likely to be a major target as Kyiv seeks to push back Moscow’s invasion.

-But the evacuation of a town close to the Zaporizhzhia nuclear power plant has raised concerns about the facility’s stability.
-The plant, Europe’s largest nuclear power station, is held by Russian forces but mostly operated by a Ukrainian workforce.
+The Zaporizhzhia nuclear plant, Europe’s largest nuclear power station, is held by Russian forces but mostly operated by a Ukrainian workforce.

-The International Atomic Energy Agency said on Saturday the situation in the area near the plant “is becoming increasingly unpredictable and potentially dangerous.”

-Grossi said he was deeply concerned about the “increasingly tense, stressful, and challenging conditions for personnel — and their families — at Europe’s largest nuclear power plant” and about “the very real nuclear safety and security risks facing the plant.”
+Grossi said he was deeply concerned about the “increasingly tense, stressful, and challenging conditions” for personnel and their families and about “the very real nuclear safety and security risks facing the plant.”

 “We must act now to prevent the threat of a severe nuclear accident and its associated consequences for the population and the environment,” Grossi warned.